 The Walsh house.
-Papa Walsh is on the phone with his boss, and it looks like the two are having a very serious conversation.
+Papa Walsh is on the phone with his boss, and it looks as if the two are having a very serious conversation.
 Mama Walsh tells Brandon that word got out he was threatening to quit 'cause of all the snubbing going on in his workplace, but Jim's problems don't appear to register with Brandon, and he starts whining about how he's been getting snubbed by the chancellor.
 Apparently, Chancellor Arnold blew off a meeting with him and no longer seems to have endless amounts of time to devote to him.
 Well d'yuh - he's no longer the student body president...why would the chancellor need to keep meeting with him?
 Papa Walsh enters the kitchen with a dazed expression on his face and tells Brandon and Mama Walsh that the company wouldn't accept his resignation...instead, they're offering him a major promotion at two and a half times his salary.
 The only catch [with this implausible career boost] is that the job is in Hong Kong.

 Beach.
 Kelly is rollerblading on a beach path when she runs into Dylan (who appears to be creepily stalking her).
 She loses her balance and falls into his arms...and he quickly mounts her and the two start making out.
 He shows her the travel tickets he just booked, and she looks stunned and asks, "Are you serious?" and he tells her they can jet off as soon as she's done with her exams.
 Kelly reminds him that she can't just take off for the entire summer; she has responsibilities, a modeling contract (wait - wuh?), and a boyfriend.
 She points out that he may have regressed/time-traveled/whatever to the Old West and discovered that she was his soulmate, but she's living in present day California and is in a relationship with Brandon.
 Well, kinda.
 She also reminds him that the last time they traveled together, they fought like cats and dogs.
 Dylan says they fight because he makes her feel alive, then derisively tells her that she can always stay in L.A. and hang with "Uncle Minnesota".
-Ouch.
+Hahaha!...and ouch.
 He insists that they belong together, and Kelly looks conflicted and tells him she doesn't know what to say...so he tells her to be ready to leave town when the airport shuttle arrives to pick her up.

 Ahn-drea's/Jesse's apartment.
 Andrea and Jesse are moving to Connecticut - yiiiippppeeeee!!!!! - and are in the middle of packing up their stuff.
 As Ahn-drea cleans out her desk, she finds the last issue of The Blaze she edited and suddenly gets all sentimental.
 Jesse teases her about reminiscing over every item she packs, and then the two briefly discuss the special goodbye party the gang has planned for her the next day.
 Steve drops by to ask her how his paper is coming along, and she snarkishly retorts that she's been busy, and suggests he write it himself.
 Am I missing something here?
 Why in the hell would Ahn-drea (or anyone) agree to write a paper for Steve?
 And wouldn't the university consider that cheating?
-Ahn-drea agrees to help him work on the paper, but he says he can't do it right now because he has a softball game to get to (interesting set of priorities, Steve), and high-tails it out of there.
+Ahn-drea agrees to help him work on the paper, but he says he can't do it right now 'cause he has a softball game to get to (interesting set of priorities, Steve), and hightails it out of there.

 Beach house.
 Valerie drops by to pick up Kelly's psych notes, and Kelly declares that they're now even [from a previous favor].
 Valerie notices the airline ticket Kelly just got from Dylan lying on a nearby table, opens the envelop, and asks her if she's planning a getaway.
 Kelly quickly snatches it out of her hands and snaps that it's none of her business, and Valerie looks fake contemplative and ponders aloud, "I wonder what Brandon's doing this summer."
 She thanks Kelly for the psych notes, shoots her a bitchy glare, and stalks out of the apartment.

 The Peach Pit.
 Ray's annoyed that Donna is spending so much time studying for her finals instead of paying attention to him...because he's rapidly degenerating into a demanding three year old.
 He bitches that he should have just stayed on the road instead of returning to L.A. to be with her, and Donna insists she's happy he's home and that she loves him.
 He snarks that she always says that, but never shows him, and Donna wearily asks, "You mean sex?" and he just glares at her and retorts, "I need you.
 I need your time."
 She promises him that once finals are over, she'll have the whole summer to devote entirely to him, then throws him a bone and says they can go to Ahn-drea's goodbye party together.
 He spitefully grumps that he has zero desire to stroll down memory lane with her stupid high school friends, so Donna points out that Clare is going, and she didn't go to West Beverly High...and Ray says that Clare's presence is all the more reason he'd prefer to stay home.
 Donna scrunches her big face in confusion and says she thought he liked her friends, and he barks back that they're her friends and they don't have to pretend to like him any more that he likes them.
 He says he could ask her to make a choice, but won't...but in the next breath asks her who she'd choose.
 LOL.
-Donna looks distressed at his relentless douchenozzlery and whimpers, "That's not fair" and then pushes her plate away and says she just lost her appetite.
+Donna looks distressed by his relentless douchenozzlery and whimpers, "That's not fair" and then pushes her plate away and says she just lost her appetite.
+Please break up.

 The Walsh house.
 Valerie is surprised by Jim's Hong Kong news.
 Brandon says he thinks his parents will go for it since they haven't traveled much, and Valerie snidely remarks that they're not the only ones with the travel bug.
 He asks her where she's planning to go, so she clarifies that she's talking about Kelly...then spills the beans about Dylan's plan to take her on a trip around the world.
 Brandon looks stunned, then furrows his brows and tells Valerie he'd like to mope in private please.

 Dylan's house.
 Brandon stops by to ask Dylan whassup with him buying travel tickets for his woman.
 Dylan just shrugs and says he likes to travel, and that he and Kelly are connected in a way he'll never understand.
-(Ah yes, the "seminal" link.)
+(Ah yes, the "seminal link".)
 Brandon sneers at him and stalks out.

 Beach house.
 Brandon arrives with a gift for Kelly, and she eagerly unwraps it and finds a new pair of rollerblades.
 The two head out to a nearby beach path to break them in...and as Kelly is putting them on, she notices that there's something in one of the boots.
 Brandon offers to check it out and sticks his hand inside the boot and - ta da! - pulls out a ring box.
 Kelly looks aghast and says, "What did you do?" then opens it and finds a diamond ring.
-She tells him it's beautiful, and he wryly retorts that it's no trip around the world, which was a weird thing to say.
+She tells him it's beautiful, and he wryly retorts, "It's no trip around the world", which was a weird thing to say.
 She says she hasn't decided if she's going on the trip with Dylan, and admits to having feelings for her slouchy ex-beau.
 She tells Brandon he didn't have to buy her a ring to show her how much he loves her...plus it smacks of desperation.
 Brandon vows not to give her up without a fight and then proposes, and she just stares back at him mutely.
 That was painfully awkward.